georgehieron/ghrn/src/en/work/beowulf-ipsum.md

   - "Vanilla JS"
 ---

 One day, while I was working on the front-end build of a new website, I needed to block in some example content in order to correctly begin laying out whatever section I was working on at that moment.
 Of course, I reached for the classic Lorem Ipsum, the long-established and globally recognised dummy text used to infer the presence of real content in the context of a layout or design.
-However, as a bit of a medieval history nerd I wondered, why not take the concept and apply it to classical works?
-After all, in addition to Lorem Ipsum, these days there are plenty of other, often hilarious options for dummy text generators, such as [Pirate Ipsum](https://pirateipsum.me/), [Cheese Ipsum](http://www.cheeseipsum.co.uk/), [Cat Ipsum](http://www.catipsum.com/), and even [Zombie&nbsp;Ipsum](http://www.zombieipsum.com/).
+However, as a bit of a medieval history nerd I wondered, why not take the concept and apply it to historical texts?
+After all, in addition to Lorem Ipsum, these days there are plenty of other, often hilarious options for dummy text generators, such as [Pirate Ipsum](https://pirateipsum.me/), [Coffee Ipsum](http://coffeeipsum.com/), and [Cat Ipsum](http://www.catipsum.com/).

-Although I love the concepts, I feel like I would rarely use these because while they are great fun, the fact that they are in readable English can make them still somewhat distracting, as I find myself reading through and attempting to make sense of the nonsense that was generated.
-After all, according to [lipsum.com](https://lipsum.com/):
+Although these are fun, I rarely use them because that they generate readable English words can make them still somewhat distracting, as I find myself reading through and attempting to make sense of the nonsense sentences that were generated.
+As stated by [lipsum.com](https://lipsum.com/):

 <figure class="blockquote">
     <blockquote>